 - 1 clove garlic, chopped

-- 1 jalapeno, seeded with membranes removed (if desired) and chopped
+- 1 medium jalapeno, seeded and chopped

-- 1 cup fresh cilantro leaves, loosely packed
+- ½ cup fresh cilantro leaves

 - Juice of 1 lime

-- 1 teaspoon kosher salt
+- 1 teaspoon fine sea salt or kosher salt